lino-framework/welfare/docs/specs/ledger.rst

     doctest init:

     >>> from __future__ import print_function
-    >>> import os
+    >>> import lino ; lino.startup('lino_welfare.projects.eupen.settings.doctests')
-    >>> os.environ['DJANGO_SETTINGS_MODULE'] = \
-    ...    'lino_welfare.projects.std.settings.doctests'
     >>> from lino.utils.xmlgen.html import E
     >>> from lino.api.doctest import *
     >>> from lino.api import rt

 This document describes the functionalities for registering social aids expenses like client-related payments of social aid, including refunding or payment of certain costs.
-This is not a complete ledger, just a subledger.
-It was developed between May and September 2015 as ticket :ticket:`143` ("Nebenbuchhaltung Sozialhilfeausgaben").
+This does not turn Lino Welfare into a complete accounting package, rather a subledger.
+It was developed between May and September 2015 as ticket :ticket:`143` ("Nebenbuchhaltung Sozialhilfeausgaben") and child tickets.
+The code examples contain German texts, which is for practical resaons to facilitate analysis.

 .. contents::
    :depth: 1